yearn/yearn-devdocs/docs/getting-started/products/ycrv/overview.md

 ![](https://i.imgur.com/IgpIhKN.png)

 Staked yCRV is designed to be a 'set and forget' yield-optimized position for yCRV users.
-Source of yield comes from two primary places:
+The source of yield comes from two primary places:

 - **Admin Fees:** Every week, veCRV holders earn weekly "admin fees" from Curve protocol.
 Staked yCRV is where 100% of admin fees earned by Yearn's veCRV position are sent and auto-compounded into more yCRV.
 - **Bribes:** For all the yCRV within st-yCRV, 1 veCRV worth of vote power will be used to vote in favor of the Curve gauge which optimizes bribe revenue for st-yCRV users.
 Bribes (or misc. revenue) collected from these votes will be allocated as supplemental yield to st-yCRV users.